 Take a walk along a dry beach on a hot early afternoon.
-No sooner than putting your barefoot in the sand, you start hopping and jumping and immediately run towards the sea to soak your scorching feet in water.
+No sooner than putting your barefoot in the sand, you start hopping and jumping and immediately run towards the sea to soak your scorching feet in the water.
 Yes, the sun heats both of them up.
 However, land and water do not heat up or cool down at the same pace.
 This differential heating and cooling of land and sea give rise to what are known as breezes, in the coastal areas.
-Sea breeze and land breeze are the two of them.

 This process takes place for the duration of the day.
-Both the sea, as well as the land surface is heated up by the sun.
+Both the sea and the land surface is heated up by the sun.
 The sea heats up slower than the land because it has a much higher heat capacity.
-Thus, the temperature over the land surface increases in turn heating up the air around it.
-An expansion occurs in the less dense warm air and an area over the land having low pressure is developed.
-At the same time on the top of the sea a high pressure area develops.
+Thus, the temperature over the land surface increases, in turn, heating up the surrounding air.
+Expansion occurs in the less dense warm air and an area over the land having low pressure is developed.
+At the same time on the top of the sea, a high-pressure area develops.
 Due to the difference in pressure and the air flows from the high pressure over the sea to the low pressure over the land.
-This flow of air from sea to the land is termed as the sea breeze.
+This flow of air from the sea to the land is termed as the sea breeze.

-This process take place for the duration of the night and the above mentioned process gets reversed.
-Both, the land as well as the sea starts cooling down when the sun sets.
-As the heat capacity of land is different than the sea it cools down quicker.
-Thus, a low pressure situation develops over the sea as the temperature above it is higher when compared to the land.
-Due to this the air flows from the land to the sea which is termed as the land breeze.
+This process takes place for the duration of the night and the above-mentioned process gets reversed.
+Both, the land and the sea start cooling down when the sunsets.
+As the heat capacity of the land is different from the sea it cools down quicker.
+Thus, a low-pressure situation develops over the sea as the temperature above it is higher when compared to the land.
+Due to this, the air flows from the land to the sea which is termed the land breeze.

-To learn more about the land and sea breeze, download Byju’s The Learning App.
+To learn more about the difference between land and sea breeze, and other related concepts download BYJU’S – The Learning App.